-The size of fish tank is an important step when keeping fish.
+The size of a fish tank is an important step when keeping fish.

 Firstly you need to establish how many fish you would like to keep and where you are intending to put them in your home.